mupif/mupif/doc/source/userman.rst

 The metadata schemata are defined in corresponding modules.
-In MuPIF, the metadata schemata are defined for *Model*, *Workflow*, and all data classes (in dataID.py).
+In MuPIF, the metadata schemata are defined for *Model*, *Workflow*, and some other data classes.
 Generated documentation of the JSON schemata for selected components is available in :numref:`sect-schemas-doc`.